cybercongress/cybercongress/README.md

 > It has been said that astronomy is a humbling and character-building experience.
 There is perhaps no better demonstration of the folly of human conceits than this distant image of our tiny world.
 To me, it underscores our responsibility to deal more kindly with one another, and to preserve and cherish the pale blue dot, the only home we've ever known.” ― Carl Sagan, Pale Blue Dot: A Vision of the Human Future in Space
 `We share this vision, but we look forward and even beyond it.`

 We understand that technicalities are boring, but we want to be transparent.
-To achieve our goals we will utilize any type of appropriate to our values technology that either exists or create it ourselves.
+To achieve our goals we will utilize any type of technology appropriate to our values that either exists or create it ourselves.
 More details on cyber~Congress technicalities can be found [here](https://github.com/cybercongress/congress/blob/master/drafts/congress%20technicalities.md).

 May the code be with you.
-Don't believe.
+Don't trust.
 Don't fear.
 Don't ask!